fhildeb/ba-data-representation/4-xml-read-write/README.md

 This project demonstrates how to read and write XML files using the XML DOM (Document Object Model) in Java with the Xerces parser from Apache.

-> By default, the reader uses the provided library XSD file within ./template
+> There are two different data sets provided within the template folder: item measurements and a library book set.
+By default it reads and writes the library example.

 ## XMLDomReader(Main)